nestornorton/Digital-Curated-Repository-Teachers-Website/README.md

 * Missing favorite feature: adding something to favorite for future viewing.
 * Missing threads feature: more advanced sorting and recommendation system .
 * Missing report feature: report inappropriate content to admin for review.

+### Functionality Missing in Release:

+* viewing existing images from a post.
+* download certain types of files that were uploaded in posts (e.g. docx, ppt).
+* Editing existing posts.
+* Rating and commenting on posts.

 ## Install Guide